bachmacintosh/deno-pebbles/README.md

 - [open-when-live](https://github.com/bachmacintosh/deno-pebbles/blob/main/open-when-live) - A program that opens a
   Twitch stream in your default browser once a given streamer is live.
+- [google-oauth](https://github.com/bachmacintosh/deno-pebbles/blob/main/google-oauth) - A program that gets a Refresh
+  Token from Google, and stores it in a GitHub Repo's secrets